- Air powered flooring stapler

 Wedge the boards together if necessary to straighten bowed boards.
 Cut the wedge from a scrap of flooring with the groove left on.
 Drive the wedge between the flooring board and a scrap board screwed to the subfloor.
 Cut badly bowed boards into shorter lengths.
 Make a wedge to drive slightly bowed boards together.
 If the gap won’t tighten up, cut the board into shorter lengths.

 Rout grooves in boards to handle special features

+Stretch a string line (not a chalk line) to mark the joists.
+Drill the pilot holes for the cut nails using a simple spacing guide.
+Hammer the cut nails flush with the pine flooring and countersink 1/8 in. below the surface with a heavy punch or countersink.
 A traditional plank floor was face-nailed with handmade nails.
 A 2-1/2-in. masonry cut nail has this look.
-Mark each joist location with a string line (no chalk!) and drill pilot holes for the cut nails (Photo 18).
+Mark each joist location with a string line (no chalk!) and drill pilot holes for the cut nails.
 The hole size should be close to the narrow dimension of the rectangular head of the cut nail.
 Make a simple guide to space the nails about 1-3/4 in. from the board edge (Photo 18).
 Two nails are sufficient to hold the 10-in.
 (9-in. actual) board flat, but a wider board will require three nails.
 Be sure to set the cut nails 1/8 in. below the surface before starting the finishing steps.
 When nailing the ends of boards, splitting is a real possibility even with pre-drilling.
 Don’t worry; minor splitting adds to the antique look.

 Wear an organic vapor–rated respirator when applying the oil.
 Ventilate your workspace.
 Oil-soaked rags can spontaneously combust.
 Dry them outdoors, spread out loosely.
 When they’re thoroughly dry, throw them in the trash.